 - a.
 Has an aspect ratio (length divided by height) of less than 1.3 or more than 2.5. - b.
 Is polybagged, polywrapped, enclosed in any plastic material, or has an exterior surface made of a material that is not paper.
 Windows in envelopes made of paper do not make mailpieces nonmachinable.
 Attachments allowable under applicable eligibility standards do not make mailpieces nonmachinable. - c.
-Has clasps, strings, buttons, or similar closure devices. - d.
+Has clasps, strings, buttons, or similar closure devices.

+- d.
 Contains items such as pens, pencils, keys, or coins that cause the thickness of the mailpiece to be uneven; or loose keys or coins or similar objects not affixed to the contents within the mailpiece.
-Loose items may cause a letter to be nonmailable when mailed in paper envelopes; (see 601.3.3). - e.
-Is too rigid (does not bend easily when subjected to a transport belt tension of 40 pounds around an 11-inch diameter turn).

-- f.
-For pieces more than 4-1/4 inches high or 6 inches long, the thickness is less than 0.009 inch. - g.
+Loose items may cause a letter to be nonmailable when mailed in paper envelopes (see 601.3.3). - e.
+Is too rigid (does not bend easily when subjected to a transport belt tension of 40 pounds around an 11-inch diameter turn). - f.
+Is less than 0.009 inches thick if the mailpiece is more than 6 inches long or 4-1/4 inches high. - g.
 Has a delivery address parallel to the shorter dimension of the mailpiece. - h.
 Is a self-mailer that is not prepared according to 201.3.14. - i.
 Is a booklet that is not prepared according to 201.3.16.